 Your fire pit will be able to hold four to six normal-sized pieces of firewood.
 As a tip, you should keep the wood below the top fire ring and avoid overflowing your fire pit.
 However, be sure to keep extra logs nearby as the fire tends to burn through wood quickly.

 From this Solo Stove Bonfire Review, we discovered a fire pit that burns hot, has absolutely no smoke, and can be used in your backyard or while camping.
-If you’re willing to dip into your pocket for $285, you’ll be ready to rock with one of the best outdoor fire pits on the market.
+If you’re willing to dip into your pocket, you’ll be ready to rock with one of the best outdoor fire pits on the market.